Leadership development: Developing leadership at a collective level

 Leadership can also be developed by strengthening the connection between, and alignment of, the efforts of individual leaders and the systems through which they influence organizational operations.
 This has led to a differentiation between leader development and leadership development.

 Leadership development can build on the development of individuals (including followers) to become leaders.
-It also needs to focus on the interpersonal linkages in the team.
+It also needs to focus on the interpersonal linkages within the team.

 Following the credo of people as an organization's most valuable resource, some organizations address the development of these resources (including leadership).

-In contrast, the concept of "employeeship" recognizes that what it takes to be a good leader is not too dissimilar to what it takes to be a good employee.
+In contrast, the concept of "employeeship" recognizes that what it takes to be a good leader is not too dissimilar from what it takes to be a good employee.
 Therefore, bringing the notional leader together with the team to explore these similarities (rather than focusing on the differences) brings positive results.
-This approach has been particularly successful in Sweden where the power distance between manager and team is small.
+This approach has been particularly successful in Sweden, where the power distance between managers and teams is small.

 Succession planning

-The development of ‘high potentials’ to take over leadership when the current leaders leave their positions is known as succession planning.
+The development of ‘high potentials’ to take over leadership roles when current leaders leave their positions is known as succession planning.
 This type of leadership development usually requires the extensive transfer of an individual between departments.
-In many multinationals, it usually requires international transfer and experience to build a future leader.
+In many multinationals, it often requires international transfer and experience to build a future leader.

-Succession planning requires a sharp focus on the organization's future and vision, in order to align leadership development with the future that the organization aspires to create.
-Thus successive leadership development is based not only on knowledge and history but also on a dream.
-For such a plan to be successful, a screening of future leadership should be based not only on "what we know and have" but also on "what we aspire to become".
+Succession planning requires a sharp focus on the organization's future and vision, in order to align leadership development with the future the organization aspires to create.
+Thus, successive leadership development is based not only on knowledge and history but also on a dream.
+For such a plan to be successful, the screening of future leadership should be based not only on "what we know and have" but also on "what we aspire to become".

 Persons involved in succession planning should include current leadership members who can articulate the future vision.
 Three critical dimensions should be considered: